Wednesday, February 26, 2025

 A Dangerous Seaport Fallen From Grace

-Piskaro is a densely populated port city of teetering buildings crowded together like crooked teeth atop canals at the mouth of the River Krev.
+Piskaro is a densely populated port city of hundreds of islands connected by bridges and canals spread across the lagoon where the River Krev bleeds into the Khorva Sea.
 Piskaro is a center of thriving maritime trade and a haven for pirates.
 Its wharves bustle with the lading and unloading of full-rigged ships, prison hulks are moored offshore, and dangerous quayside taverns are frequented by cutthroats and whalers who call exotic ports home.

 Piskaro is governed by whichever pirate captain has recently intimidated the others into submission.
 The exercise of law and order in Piskaro falls on parish beadles and constables.
 Piskaro’s authorities turn a blind eye to the activities of the buccaneers operating out of its wharves, but the city’s pirates do make examples of those they consider traitors—as the number of gibbeted skeletons hanging wharfside attest.